-The Key Audit Matters

-How the matter was addressed in our audit

-Refer to notes 4.13, 5, 19 and 20 to the consolidated financial statements.
+The Key Audit Matters How the matter was addressed in our audit Refer to notes 4.12, 5, 18 and 19 to the consolidated financial statements.
+Our audit procedures included: • evaluating the process of identifying indicators of

-The Group's carrying amount of motor vessels and capitalized drydocking costs included in property, plant and equipment and leased vessel included in right-of-use assets amounted to HK\$2,534,585,000 and HK\$164,541,000 respectively as at 31 December 2023 and impairment loss of HK\$153,692,000 was recognized in the Consolidated Statement of Profit or Loss and Other Comprehensive Income during the year.
+The Group's carrying amount of motor vessels and capitalized drydocking costs included in property, plant and equipment and leased vessels included in right-of-use assets amounted to HK\$3,067,893,000 and HK\$233,745,000 respectively as at 31 December 2024 and reversal of impairment loss of HK\$50,957,000 was recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income during the year.

-The Group assesses at each reporting date (i) whether there are indicators of impairment and if there are such indicators, an estimate is made of the recoverable amount of owned and leased vessels concerned; and (ii) whether there are indications that an impairment loss recognized in prior periods for owned vessels may no longer exist or may have decreased.
+The Group assesses at each reporting date (i) whether there are indicators of impairment and if there are such indicators, an estimate is made of the recoverable amount of owned and leased vessels concerned; and (ii) whether there are indications that an impairment loss recognised in prior periods for owned and leased vessels may no longer exist or may have decreased.
 Management has exercised judgement in assessing whether there is any objective evidence of impairment and reversal of impairment loss of such owned and leased vessels.

-The recoverable amounts of owned vessels were determined based on higher of fair value less costs of disposal reference to market transactions, or the value in use ("VIU") calculation which is estimated based on the estimated future cash flows projections from the continuous use of such vessels and the recoverable amounts of leased vessel was determined based on the VIU calculation.
-Independent qualified appraisal firms were engaged by management to appraise the fair value of owned vessels and VIU calculation as the VIU calculation involves significant judgements and estimates about the future performance, key assumptions including discount rate, useful life, hire rates and utilization rate of the owned and leased vessels.
+The recoverable amounts of owned vessels were determined based on higher of fair value less costs of disposal reference to market transactions, or the value in use ("VIU") calculation which is estimated based on the estimated future cash flows projections from the continuous use of such vessels and the recoverable amounts of leased vessels was determined based on the VIU calculation.
+Independent qualified appraisal firms were engaged by management to appraise the fair value of owned vessels and VIU calculation which involves significant judgements and estimates about the future performance, key assumptions including discount rate, useful life, hire rates and utilization rate of the owned and leased vessels.